MixonZ/present/PITCHME.md

 @snapend
 @ul[list-many-items]
 - A lot of work
-- Knowledge more than you can consume (and there's a reason)
+- Knowledge more than you can consume
 - Sleepless nights
 - More work
 @ulend